Calculate Your Flexible Spending Account Savings

 - What can I use my FSA on?

-You can use a Medical FSA for qualified medical, dental, and vision expenses.
+You can use a General Purpose FSA for qualified medical, dental, and vision expenses.
 You can use a Dependent Care FSA for qualified care expenses, like child or adult daycare.
 Limited Purpose FSAs are only used for qualified dental and vision expenses.
 View a searchable list of all eligible expenses for each plan type.

 - What is a Dependent Care FSA?